-The Group requires assurances from their suppliers of diamonds that their sources are certified under the Kimberley Process Certification Scheme ("KPCS").
+The Group has continued to support United Nations General Assembly Resolution 55/56 and requires assurances from their suppliers of diamonds that their sources are certified under the Kimberley Process Certification Scheme ("KPCS").
 KPCS is a process introduced by United Nations General Assembly Resolution 55/56 to prevent diamond sales from financing rebellious movements.
-The certification scheme aims to prevent "blood diamonds" from entering the mainstream rough diamond market.
-KPCS was set up to assure consumers that by purchasing diamonds they were not financing war and human rights abuses.
+This certification scheme aims to prevent "blood diamonds" from entering the mainstream rough diamond market.
+KPCS was set up to assure consumers that by purchasing the diamonds they were not financing war and human rights abuses.

-Directors' report for the year ended 31 December 2014
+Directors' report for the year ended 31 December 2015

-The Directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2014.
+The Directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2015.